-176 COMPUTERIZED ACCOUNTING APPLICATIONS
+176 COMPUTERIZED ACCOUNTING APPLICATIONS 2 UNITS

-Beginning course in small business accounting using QuickBooks software.
-Especially beneficial to students, teachers and professionals who are using, or plan to use, personal computers to create a chart of accounts, record customer and vendor transactions, process payroll, and print reports.
+Beginning course in small business accounting QuickBooks software.
+Especially beneficial to students, teachers professionals who are using, or plan to use, personal computers to create a chart of accounts, record customer and vendor transactions, process payroll, and print reports.
+CSU include financial planning, budgeting, managing checking and savings accounts, building and maintaining good credit, retirement and estate planning, and creating an investment portfolio

-195 PERSONAL FINANCE
+195 PERSONAL FINANCE 3 UNITS

-This course explores the theories and techniques of managing personal income.
-It provides students with the tools and knowledge they need for their short- and long-term financial success.
-Topics include financial planning, budgeting, managing checking and savings accounts, building and maintaining good credit, retirement and estate planning, and creating an investment portfolio
+Explores the theories and techniques of managing personal income.
+Provides students with the tools and knowledge they need for their short- and long-term financial success.
+Topics